it3xl/git-repo-sync/README.md

 ## Known Limitations

-If you will commit to a branch more often then once in a 3 to 5 seconds, your commit may be rejcted.
+If you will commit in the same branch more often then once in a 1 to 3 seconds, your commit may be rejected as a conflicting commit.
 You will need to repeat your commit from your local repository.
+It is pretty rare case.
+It should be, but I still can't obtain it.
+If it is a trouble, I know how to fix it.